Quizlet logo in blue.

 COMING UP WITH SOLUTIONS

-• Provide personalized guidance so students know what to focus on next
+• Help students identify what to focus on next through personalized guidance

-• Make learning progress more visible and actionable through clearer feedback and performance insights
+• Make progress more visible with actionable performance feedback

-• Support focus, retention, and reduce procrastination during long study sessions
+• Reduce procrastination and support sustained focus and retention during long study sessions

 DESIGNING A SOLUTION

-My design idea: redesigning Quizlet’s test mode for AI-adaptation and collaborative studying.
+My proposed solution: redesigning Quizlet’s current test mode for AI-adaptation and collaborative studying.

-Many students told us they learn better when studying with peers.
-To support this, I designed an additional multiplayer mode to Quizlet’s Test mode, called Test with Friends, allowing students to test each other in real-time, creating a more engaging study experience.
+Research showed that students often enjoyed studying with peers because it helped them stay engaged and retain information better.
+To support this, I designed a multiplayer mode in addition to Quizlet’s Test mode, called Test with Friends, allowing students to test each other in real-time.

 Mid-fi designs for multiplayer study mode